Dan-Swarts/Expectation_Maximization/README.md

 # EM Algorithm

 to this point, we have assumed that the colors are independent from one another. that is, it follows k independent normal distributions.
+However we use the EM algorithm to account for correlation between the different distributions.

+The expectation step will calulate the "responsibility" of each pxiel to its cluster, or the probability that the pixel belongs to each cluster.

+in the maximization step, we then update the covariance matrix of the multivariate distribution to maximize the probability that these pixels exist this way.